flyx/nix-flakes-go-plugins/part3.md

 gunzip -c result | docker load
 {% endhighlight %}

-I won't go into details about how to run Docker images since that documented in detail elsewhere.
+I won't go into details about how to run Docker images since that is documented in detail elsewhere.
+You can also directly [consume OCI containers in NixOS][12]!

-Mind that usable Docker images must contain Linux binaries.
+Usable Docker images must contain Linux binaries, therefore this won't work on macOS.
+The easiest solution there would probably be to use a NixOS build container or VM.
-On macOS, you'd need to cross-compile with Nix' actual cross-compiling system so that Nix can gather the set of all dependencies, which is not something I will explore here.
+You could possibly also set up Nix' actual cross-compiling system, but this is not something I will explore here.

-You could instead use a NixOS VM or build image.
+Our `container-image` derivation contains only the main application without any plugins.

-You can of course provide a function that builds a customized image from a list of plugins; try that as an exercise.
+As an exercise, write a function that can build an image from a list of plugins!

 ## Conclusion